drewjneff/db4111/README.txt

 4. Close server connection with Ctrl-C once finished

-NOTE: There is no guarantee of the persistence of the POSTGRESQL database beyond August 01 2023, however SQL table and trigger construction schema is provided in src/SQL_src
+NOTE: There is no guarantee of the persistence of the POSTGRESQL database beyond May 25th 2023, however SQL table and trigger construction schema is provided in src/SQL_src